 Stanton aquaduct and footbridge replaced because of extensive corrosion.

-Another record year with annual passenger numbers now in excess of 140,000.
+Another record year with annual passenger numbers on the GWSR now in excess of 140,000.